lsst-pst/survey_strategy/WPruns.md

   WFD with 18,000 sq deg footprint; NES; SCP + GP with 30 visits/filter; DD with 5 fields with u + grizy sequences. astro-lsst-01_2022 (baseline_2018a)

-WFD only
+WFD + DD
-  WFD with XX sq deg footprint, in pairs.
+  WFD having 274000 deg sq (X<1.5, DeMin = -78, DecMax = +18)

+"Many visits"
+  20s visits with single snap, 40s visits in u band

 GP at WFD cadence
   Similar to baseline, but remove GP proposal and just run WFD over the galactic plane range of RA.